rizkjackson/CBC-website/content/software/index.md

 date with the field and to get invaluable feedback on our own software and work.

-Here is a list of software tools that we have developed ourselves or contributed to their development:
+Here are some of the software tools that we have developed ourselves or contributed to:

 * [affxparser]: Software for parsing Affymetrix microarray files.
 * [aroma]: Preprocessing of spotted microarray data.